eldoy/typesource/README.md

 Features:

 * Concise and human readable
+* Portable YAML format
 * Language agnostic
-* Portable YAML format
-* Can be used to generate JSDoc
+* Can be used to generate JSDoc or other type declarations

 ### Install